kenwals/shinrin-yoku/README.md

 Utilities/channels used for testing were:

-- [lighthouse](https://developers.google.com/web/tools/lighthouse) report in Chrome devtools.
+- [lighthouse](https://developers.google.com/web/tools/lighthouse) report in Chrome devtools and on command line.

 - http://ami.responsivedesign.is/

 - [Accessibility](https://accessibilityinsights.io/) insight for the web (microsoft)

+- [Accessibility insprector](https://developer.mozilla.org/en-US/docs/Tools/Accessibility_inspector) on Firefox Developer Edition.

 - Peer review channel on slack